A complete framework for Duke Elder exam preparation

 • Marfan Syndrome

-• Neurocutaneous disorders: tuberous sclerosis, Von-Hippel Lindau and neurofibromatosis
+• Neurocutaneous disorders: tuberous sclerosis, Von Hippel-Lindau and neurofibromatosis

 Most of the potential exam questions fall into this category, so if in doubt during the exam - guess autosomal dominant.